-For detailed biographical material, there are a number of sources.
-The best and classic work dealing with Galileo's life and scientific achievements is Stillman Drake's Galileo at Work (1978).
+For detailed biographical material, the best and classic work dealing with Galileo's life and scientific achievements is Stillman Drake's Galileo at Work (1978).
 More recently, J.L.
 Heilbron has written a magnificent biography, Galileo, that touches on all the multiple facets of Galileo's life (2010).

 One of the good things about dealing with such momentous times and people is that they are full of interpretive fecundity.
 Galileo and his work provide one such occasion.
 Since his death in 1642, Galileo has been the subject of manifold interpretations and much controversy.
 The use of Galileo's work and the invocations of his name make a fascinating history (Segre 1991, Palmerino and Thijssen 2004, Finocchiaro 2005), but this is not our topic here.